imbored1313/LLM-Assisted-Adversary-Attribution/README.md

 │     ├──► raw/
 │           ├──► attack_stix/ - contains enterprise-attack from MITRE
 │           ├──► pdfs/ - contains APTnotes PDF files
 │           ├──► excel/ - contains extracted enterprise-attack MITRE ATT&CK & mitigation techniques
-│     ├──► extracted_pdfs/ - contains extracted information from data/raw/pdfs.
-This will be generated when app.py is run
-│     ├──► mapped/ - contains the pdfs with successful correlation of IOCs and ATT&CK techniques │     ├──► processed/
+│     ├──► mapped/ - contains the pdfs with successful correlation of IOCs and ATT&CK techniques ├──► src/
-│              ├──► rules/ - Regex based auto generated ATT&CK matching rules
-│              ├──► extracted_iocs.csv - Stores extracted Indicators of Compromise (IOCs) such as domains, IPs, URLs, hashes, and emails parsed from APTnotes PDFs for later threat group mapping.
-│              ├──► ti_groups_techniques.csv - Mapping of MITRE ATT&CK Intrusion Sets (Groups) to the Techniques/sub-techniques they use
-├──► src/
-│     ├──► data/ - contains scripts to create .csv in data/ folders │     ├──► models/ - contains latest and best RoBERTa model as well as scripts to train and predict │     ├──► paths/ - contains script that has static variables used by other scripts that is related to path locations ├──► templates/
+│     ├──► scripts/ - contains scripts to extract files, create datasets or map techniques to threat groups │     ├──► models/ - contains latest and best RoBERTa model as well as scripts to train and predict ├──► templates/
-│       ├──► common/ - contains html that are used by all other pages │       ├──► cleaned_report_template.docx - report template used by OpenAI to generate the adversary attribution report │       ├──► index.html - Serves as the main landing page and user interface for the Flask-based MITRE ATT&CK Threat Attribution system.
+│       ├──► common/ - contains html that are used by all other pages │       ├──► index.html - Serves as the main landing page and user interface for the Flask-based MITRE ATT&CK Threat Attribution system.
 │       ├──► error.html - Error page rendered when invalid input, missing files, or API-related exceptions occur during app execution.
 │       ├──► results.html - Displays the dual-output comparison between the rule-based and RoBERTa-based threat attribution flows.
-│       ├──► results.html -  Displays **LLM-assisted adversary attribution results** for both **rule-based matching pipeline** and the **machine learning (RoBERTa)**
-│
-├──► matching.py - Validates and normalizes user-entered MITRE ATT&CK TTPs and performs correlation to identify matching threat groups based on exact and root-technique overlaps; outputs ranked matches and input TTP lists for downstream analysis and report generation.
-├──► mitigations.py - HELP
-├──► report_generation.py - script to generate report using OpenAI and the results of RoBERTa, Matching and Mitigations ├──► technique_labels.py - HELP
-├──► requirements.txt - list of dependencies that need to be installed via "pip install -r requirements"
+├──► requirements.txt - list of dependencies that need to be installed via "pip install -r requirements" ├──► project_paths.py - script that has static variables used by other scripts that is related to path locations
 ```
 ---

 ## Workflow Overview

 ```
-APTnotes PDFs
+src/scripts
 │
 ├──► extract_pdfs.py → Extracts IOCs & TTPs from APTnotes PDF reports
 │
 ├──► build_dataset.py → Creates labeled dataset for the RoBERTa model │